PascalKieslich/mousetrap-os/plugins/mousetrap_form/mousetrap_form.md

 Positions within this cell can be achieved by adding decimals, which will be used to move fractions of the cell's width and height.
 For example, if the mouse should be placed halfway between column 6 and 7, enter 6.5.

 When a new `mousetrap_form` item is created, the values are preset so they correspond to the center of the button on a `form_text_display` item (this way, such an item can be used as a start item  in the beginning of each trial without further adjustment).

+### Timeout

+The response timeout (number of milliseconds, or 'infinite' for no timeout) is indicated under `Timeout`.
+After this interval, OpenSesame will stop tracking and move on to the next item.

 ### Response options